XChen601/Personal-Portfolio/README.md

 [Website Link](https://xchen601.github.io/personal-portfolio/)

 ## Template Credit
 The template used for this portfolio project is provided by Javascript Mastery.
-They offer a wide range of helpful resources, tutorials, and templates for web development.
-I highly recommend checking out their website if you are interested in learning more about JavaScript and web development.
+They offer a wide range of helpful resources and tutorials for web development.
+I highly recommend checking out their youtube channel if you are interested in learning more about JavaScript and web development.

 ## Sections
 ### Experiences